 Examples of The Bottom-Up Approach

-Examples of the bottom-up approach in mental health treatments like deep breathing, progressive muscle relaxation, and sensory grounding exercises activate the parasympathetic nervous system, promoting relaxation and emotional regulation.
-Yoga, meditation, and mindfulness practices also foster bottom-up regulation by increasing body awareness and promoting present-moment experiences, bypassing cognitive defences and directly targeting physiological responses.
+Examples of the bottom-up approach in mental health treatments, like deep breathing, progressive muscle relaxation, and sensory grounding exercises activate the parasympathetic nervous system, promoting relaxation and emotional regulation.
+Yoga, meditation, and mindfulness practices also foster bottom-up regulation through bottom-up techniques that increase body awareness and promote present-moment experiences, bypassing cognitive defences and directly targeting physiological responses.

 Additionally, trauma-focused therapies such as Eye Movement Desensitisation and Reprocessing (EMDR) utilise bilateral stimulation to access and process traumatic memories stored in the body.[2]